david-c-oliveros/axial-glow-tilemap-editor/README.md

 # Axial Glow

  ## Description:
- Axial Glow is my first attempt at a simple platformer that uses the Pixel Game Engine by Javidx9
+ Axial Glow is a simple tilemap editor to support the creation of Axial Glow.
+It is created using Javidx9's olcPixelGameEngine